OutSystems/docs-odc/src/eap/getting-started/system-requirements.md

 # OutSystems system requirements for ODC

-The following provides guidance as to the versions of tools and software that OutSystems recommends when using OutSystems Developer Cloud (ODC) Portal and ODC Studio.
+This article provides guidance to the versions of tools and software that OutSystems recommends when using OutSystems Developer Cloud (ODC) Portal and ODC Studio.

 ## ODC Portal